-Name of the Trainee:
+Name of the Trainee: .....

-Period of Evaluation: From to
+Period of Evaluation: From......to......to......

-Focus Lesson No. :
+Focus Lesson No.: .....

-Subject:
+Subject: .....

-SL.NO CRITERION 0 1 2 3 4
+S.NO.
+CRITERION 0 1 2 3 4

-ı INSRUCTINAL STRATEGIES USED -
+Ι INSTRUCTIONAL STRATEGIES USED-

-1 Are appropriate for the topic/topics
+1 Are appropriate for the topic/topics.

-2 Has scope for learner engagement
+2 Has scope for learner engagement.

-3 Has suitability of learning materials
+3 Has suitability of learning materials.

-4 Assess learner's understanding throughout the
+4 Assess learner's understanding throughout the Lesson.

-lesson

-5 Has effective displays
+5 Has effective displays.

-6 Are consistant with the objectives
+6 Are consistent with the objectives.

-II LEARNER'S(LEARNING STYLES) IN CLASS
+II LEARNER'S ( LEARNING STYLES) IN CLASS-

-7 Identification of personalities and talents of
+7 Identification of personalities and talents of learners

-learners

-8 Identification of learning styles of learners
+8 Identification of learning styles of learners.

-9 Ensuring learner participation
+9 Ensuring learner participation.

-10 Identification of learner's pace
+10 Identification of learner's pace.

-Ш LEARNING ENVIRONMENT
+III LEARNING ENVIRONMENT-

-11 Learners are motivated, appreciated and
+11 Learners are motivated, appreciated and involved.

-involved.

-12 Learners are relaxed and confident
+12 Learners are relaxed and confident.

-13 Management of classroom
+13 Management of classroom.

-14 Teacher - Student relationship
+14 Teacher-Student relationship

 15 Class control

-Overall performance
+16 Overall performance

-Strengths of the trainee:
+Strengths of the Trainee: